yupferris/nvscene-presentation/README.md

    - What is video?
      - A regular sequence of images
        - And by "regular" I mean regular intervals
+     - How might we represent a video?
+       - Obvious answer: Sequence of raw images

  - Chronological order of events:
    - Tried SNES dev at 15, couldn't do it